skawaguchi/league-homework/README.md

 ```

+# Process 'Journal'
+I've tried to capture my thought process for insight into my ways of working.

+## Final Thoughts on Implementation
+I'm not exactly happy with my implementation.
+I think that the logic around the subtractive method is weak because it relies on side-effects to work in an non-obvious way.
+I think I cheated a bit in terms of extracting to reduce cyclomatic complexity.
+I should have been able to execute it using functional programming, but I couldn't figure out how to deal with the subtractive nature without extra iterations.
+So I erred on the side of less iterations than readability and function purity.
+Most of the time I lean the other way, so this was an exception.

+The other thing I'm pretty sure can use re-work is the way I'm storing time.
+I can probably just do away with the whole `start` / `end` thing and just use `moment` objects.

+Overall, I hope that this gives insight into how I think and work.
+My git commits, which you can view if you'd like (just ask me) to get a sense of my workflow, are pretty representative of how I work.
+It was tough doing this off-hours on a busy weekend, but at least it's an approximation of how I work so I hope that you see some value in this approach.

+I understand that my style of programming may not appeal to all.
+After working for years trying to find the fast solution, I've come to the conclusion that I'd rather be methodical and approach my work as a craftsman.
+It probably has to do with my mostly enterprise experience for the past six years where scalability and extensibility are inevitable.
+This may not fit with all work environments and I'm OK with that.

 ## Assumptions
 These are boundary conditions that I would usually ask about before doing the exercise.
 What I'll do is to list them out and pretend that they were answered.
 1. Will the terminal value of a given range ever be before the start value?
 Assuming 'no'.